nicolargo/glances/docs/docker.rst

     docker run -d --restart="always" -p 61208-61209:61208-61209 -e GLANCES_OPT="-w" -v /var/run/docker.sock:/var/run/docker.sock:ro --pid host docker.io/nicolargo/glances

+Note: if you want to see the network interface stats within the container, add --net=host --privileged

 You can also include Glances container in you own `docker-compose.yml`.
 Here's a realistic example including a "traefik" reverse proxy serving an "whoami" app container plus a Glances container, providing a simple and efficient monitoring webui.

 .. code-block:: console

     version: '3'